-Spark Placemaking is a placemaking and tactical urbanism program of the nonprofit Big Car Collaborative working across Indiana and beyond.
-In this program, our team collaborates with communities who invite us to work with them to test and implement lighter, quicker, cheaper approaches for people-focused public places and streets.
-Our work focuses on programming public places, not expensive design and build of public spaces that often then sit unused.
+A placemaking and tactical urbanism program of the nonprofit Big Car Collaborative, Spark works across Indiana and beyond.
+In this program, the Big Car artist-led team collaborates with communities who invite us to work with them to test and implement lighter, quicker, cheaper approaches for people-focused public places and streets.
+Our work focuses on programming public places, not expensive design or build of public spaces that often then sit unused.

 This video, which explores the Power of 10 as expressed by Project for Public Spaces, offers examples of the kind of work we do through Spark Placemaking: